 The set of differences produced by `diff' can be used to distribute updates to text files (such as program source code) to other people.
 This method is especially useful when the differences are small compared to the complete files.
 Given `diff' output, the `patch' program can update, or "patch", a copy of the file.

-emacs21 - The GNU Emacs editor
+emacs-gtk - GNU Emacs editor (with GTK+ GUI support)

 file - Determines file type using "magic" numbers